Harsh-debug04/autoai-framework/README.md

 ## Next Steps for Development

-This project is ready for the next phases in a larger environment:

 1.  **Dockerization**: The included `Dockerfile` is designed to containerize the application.
 It failed to build in the previous environment due to disk space limitations.
 The next step is to run `docker build -t autoai-app .`.
 2.  **UI Development**: A Streamlit or React UI can be built to interact with the FastAPI backend, providing a user-friendly interface for the entire pipeline.